 Payment information is required for classes that have a fee.
 Many departments can provide time off and/or funds to cover the cost of job-related training.
 Please check with your supervisor.

-If you prefer to pay for the class yourself rather than charge it to a Duke cost center code, you must pay with a check or money order for the exact amount, made payable to “Duke Learning and Organization Development."
-We cannot accept cash or credit cards.
-Please pay at L&OD’s offices at 402/406 Oregon Street. no later than five business days before the class date.
+If you prefer to pay for the class yourself rather than charge it to a Duke cost center code, you must pay with a check or money order for the exact amount, made payable to “Duke Learning & Organization Development”.
+We cannot accept cash or credit/debit cards.
+Please mail your payment to Duke Learning & Organization Development, 402 Oregon Street, Suite 101, Campus Box 90463, Durham, NC 27708 so that it is received no later than 5 business days before the class date.

 Please Be Prompt

 All classes will begin on time.
 Please plan to arrive about ten minutes early to sign in and get settled.
 If you will be more than twenty minutes late for a workshop at Oregon Street, please contact us to save your seat (919-613-7613).
 Otherwise, your space may be given to a "walk-in" participant.

 Some workshops, especially our computer workshops, have prerequisites or require equivalent experience.
 It is important that you only register for workshops just above your current skill level.
 For computer workshops, please click on the workshop title a second time to skip past the short description and get the detailed lesson plan.

 Please assess your skills to make certain that any prerequisites or equivalent experience have been met.
 Generally, if you have about 90% of the skills listed on a lesson plan, you will be able to participate in the next level up without difficulty.
 If you have less than 90% of those skills, we recommend registering for the class you are looking at.